hmcts/sscs-submit-your-appeal/README.md

     https://localhost:3000

-If you prefer to run the application natively but still use docker dor Redis you can do so by running:
+If you prefer to run the application natively but still use docker for Redis you can do so by running:
     docker-compose up redis

 You would then start the application by running yarn dev as above